Poetry and Charm: Feng Zikai Meets Takehisa Yumeji | 詩·韻—當豐子愷邂逅竹久夢二

 Monday - Sunday: 11am - 9pm

-Feng Zi-Kai was born in Tongxiang Town, Zhejiang Province.
-He studied painting and music from LI Shu-Tong.
+Feng Zikai was born in Tongxiang Town, Zhejiang Province.
+He studied painting and music from Li Shu-Tong.
 He went to Japan in 1921 for further studies, and started teaching after returning back.
-Then he began to publish a series of Zi-Kai Caricatures and wrote Yuan Yuan Tang Essay etc. In 1937, in order to flee from Japanese invasion calamities, he took the whole family as refugees far into the interior of the country.
+Then he began to publish a series of Zikai Caricatures and wrote Yuan Yuan Tang Essay etc. In 1937, in order to flee from Japanese invasion calamities, he took the whole family as refugees far into the interior of the country.
 After the Victory Day, he returned to the Yangtze Lower Reaches, first staying in Hangzhou and then moving to Shanghai in 1949, where he finally settled down until his death in 1975.
 During that period, he was member of the National Political Consultative Committee, and held the post of Chairman of the Shanghai Fine Arts Association, and President of the Shanghai Chinese Paintings College.
-His books, paintings and translations total a variety over 170.
+He has created over 170 books and paintings, including works in translation.

-Takehisa Yumeji (1884 – 1934) is a famous painter, binding designer, poet and singer of the Meiji and Taisho periods in Japan.
-His work also has far-reaching influence and is very popular among Japanese public.
+Takehisa Yumeji (1884 – 1934) is a famous painter, binding designer, poet and singer of the Meiji and Taishō periods in Japan.
+His work has a far-reaching influence and is well-received in Japan.

 竹久夢二（1884 - 1934）Takehisa Yumeji，本名竹久茂次郎，有「大正浪漫的代名詞」、「漂泊的抒情畫家」之稱的日本明治和大正時期的著名的畫家、裝幀設計家、詩人和歌人。他的作品至今影響深遠，擁躉甚眾。他的作品不僅貫穿於純藝術，設計和工藝等實用美術領域，並開啓了東洋畫壇的新時代。時至今日竹久夢二依然對日本美術有著極其重要的影響。